Historical Properties and Their Unique Appraisal Approaches

 Many downtown mixed-use buildings (retail and apartments) are in my city.
 I appraised many of them, but never noticed any effect, plus or minus, for historic designation.

 Knowing what modifications are allowed is very important for the appraiser.
 Many people don’t like them.
 You need to know the market.
 Sometimes buyers like them and sometimes not.

 See how many historic homes and buildings are where you do appraisals and where you live.
 You may be surprised!

 Click here to subscribe to our FREE weekly appraiser email newsletter and get the latest appraisal news!!

-NOTE: Please scroll down to read the other topics in this long blog post on estate/trust appraisals and Fannie changesunusual homes, mortgage origination stats, etc.
+NOTE: Please scroll down to read the other topics in this long blog post on appraiser fights back against bias accusation, ok behavior when taking Zoom CE classes, estate appraisal liability issues, unusual homes, mortgage origination stats, etc.